future-architect/Sublime-uroboroSQL-formatter/Readme.md

 - uf_reserved_case
   - If you want to convert reserved words to a specific case, set "upper", "lower" or "capitalize".
 - uf_reserved_words
-  - If you want to convert only reserved words to uppercase, please input reserved words sepalated by a comma.
+  - If you want to convert only reserved words to a specific case, please input reserved words sepalated by a comma.
 (The input is not case sensitive.
-So you can input reserved words in both uppercase and lowercase.)
+So you can input reserved words in any case.)
-  If you do not use this option, plase input "noinput" in this option.
 - uf_comment_syntax
   - It specifies the comment syntax format.
   - You can specify the "uroboroSQL" or "doma2".